 As you are using an external connection pooler (PgBouncer), you need to ensure that your SQLAlchemy's connection pool settings are compatible with it.
 The default settings are not, so you need to tweak them.
 The main setting you need to change is the pool class.
 The default pool class is QueuePool, which is not compatible with PgBouncer.
 You need to pick a different pool class, and you also need to tweak some of the settings depending on your workload.

 The optimal solution depends on your workload and the version of SQLAlchemy you are using.
-The simplest and safest approach is to disable connection pooling in SQLAlchemy altogether.
+The recommended approach is to disable connection pooling in SQLAlchemy altogether.
 For that you just need to configure NullPool as your pool class.
-This will disable the connection pool and open a new connection every time you need to execute a query.
-This is the safest option and easiest option, although slightly less performant than other alternatives:
+This will disable the connection pool and open a new connection every time you need to execute a query:

 from sqlalchemy import create_engine, pool